armijnhemel/binaryanalysis-ng/README.md

 or if you are fortunate enough to be using [nix](https://nixos.org/nix), run `nix-shell` to load all the dependencies during development.

+## Supported hardware

+It is assumed that BANG is run on little endian hardware (such as x86 or x86-64).

 ## Unsupported distributions

 * Fedora 28 and earlier